 Influencers get a bad rep these days.
 But for retailers, influencers can deliver real value for customers who want more information about a product before they buy.
 This was especially true during the pandemic when many retailers had to close their doors and customers couldn’t try out products in-store.

 “Traditionally, influencer marketing was all about selfies, carefully prepared captions, and meticulously manipulated product photos.
-However, in 2021, we will see a significant shift in the way companies and influencers collaborate.
+However, we will see a significant shift in the way companies and influencers collaborate.
 Influencer content has gradually shifted toward a more raw, authentic look, and this trend will continue in 2022.”

 – Timothy Robinson, CEO, InVPN